 Pulmonary symptoms often manifest late in the course of a neurologic illness.
-Occasionally, they may be precipitated by a fever or infection that increases ventilatory demands and weakens respiratory muscles, or that triggers an exacerbation of the neurologic illness, as can be seen in multiple sclerosis.
+Occasionally, they may be precipitated by a fever or infection that increases ventilatory demands and weak-

 At first, the brain adapts to respiratory muscle impairment and maintains normal arterial carbon dioxide and oxygen tensions by increasing central respiratory output so that the patient breathes faster.
-However, as the disease progresses, a subsequent central adaptive response allows hypoventilation to occur in order to avoid dyspnea or fatigue.
-Low vital capacity, impaired airway clearance, and a decrease in sighs also contribute to the development of atelectasis and hypoxemia, which further increase ventilatory demands.
-The eventual development of muscle fatigue may be followed by tachypnea, worsening alveolar hypoventilation, and acidemia.
+However, as the disease progresses, a subsequent central adaptive response allows hypoventilation to occur in order to avoid dyspnea or fatigue.34 Low vital capacity, impaired airway clearance, and a decrease in sighs also contribute to the development of atelectasis and hypoxemia, which further increase ventilatory demands.35 The eventual development of muscle fatigue may be followed by tachypnea, worsening alveolar hypoventilation, and acidemia.36